Heavy Metal Detox: Signs, Solutions, and Foods

 God designed your body with built-in systems to filter, neutralize, and excrete toxins, but modern exposure can overwhelm those pathways.

 Heavy metal detoxification doesn't need to involve extreme cleanses or complicated protocols.
-The goal is to aim for steady, supported healing through a balanced approach using earth-derived compounds, mineral support, and real foods, which can help restore resilience and protect your temple from the inside out.
+The goal is steady, supported healing using real foods, minerals, and gentle compounds.

 References: